haishanh/cherry-periphery/packages/site/docs/03-operation.md

 The above command assumes your Cherry container is named `cherry`.
 The first "cherry" is the container name, the second one is the name of the CLI.

+You may put single quotes around your password like `'a&*!b01'` if your password contains special charaters that may interpreted by your shell.

 :::

 :::info note